 Unexpected conditions in the Ogallala Aquifer primarily involve detections of organic constituents at one well, PTX06-1056.
-While boron and hexavalent chromium were also detected in Ogallala wells, these detections are related to background fluctuations.
-All of the boron and hexavalent chromium detections are below the GWPS.
+While boron and hexavalent chromium were also detected in Ogallala wells, these detections are related to background fluctuations or corrosion.
+Hexavalent chromium detections were not confirmed upon additional successive sampling.
 Other corrosion indicator metals were also detected in Ogallala wells above background.
 However, these detections are expected because of the use of stainless steel in Ogallala well construction.
-No detections exceeded the GWPS in the Ogallala Aquifer uncertainty management wells sampled during 2017.
+No detections exceeded the GWPS in the Ogallala Aquifer uncertainty management wells sampled during 2018.

 PTX06-1056 continues to demonstrate detections of 4-amino-2,6-dinitrotoluene (DNT4A), a breakdown product of the HE 2,4,6-trinitrotoluene (TNT), and 1,2-dichloroethane, as shown in Figure 6.8.
 DNT4A was first detected in April 2014, and sample results collected since that time have been variable with a few values slightly exceeding the PQL.
-All values slightly exceeded the PQL in samples collected in 2017.
-1,2-Dichloroethane has been variably detected since August 2015, but was not detected above the PQL in 2017.
+All values slightly exceeded the PQL in samples collected in 2018.
+1,2-Dichloroethane has been variably detected since August 2015 but was not detected above the PQL in 2018.
 All detections were below the GWPS indicating that the water is still protective of human health.